SavantSystems/CBPFoundation/README.md

 # CBPFoundation

-CBPFoundation is a small collection of categories/classes that helps scratch some itches I often have.
+CBPFoundation is a small collection of categories and classes that I often find myself needing.
+They range from better support for mapping and filtering, to helpful threading extensions.